Aboubaker001/TPs---Ex/IHM-JavaFx.md

     if (drink.isSelected()) total += 300;
     result.setText("Total = " + total + " DA");
 });
+v

 When the user clicks the button:

-A total variable is initialized to 0.
+- A total variable is initialized to 0.

-For each selected dish, the price is added to the total.
+- For each selected dish, the price is added to the total.

-The result label is updated with the final amount.
+- The result label is updated with the final amount.

 6. Layout and Styling
 java: